AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

 - Notice to that every number in `[0, 1)` has a canonical binary representation as a series of finite sequences of 1s and potentially infinite sequences of 0s.

 For example 0 is 0.000..., 1/2 is 0.1000...., etc. 1 isn't representable since 0.111... isn't in the interval.
 By preventing the representation of infinite sequences on 1s, we can force a unique representation.
-From here, we can count how many 1s we encounter before encountering a 0 in the binary expansion of a number to get a unique list of natural numbers.
+From here, we can count how many 1s we encounter before encountering a 0 in the binary expansion of a number to get a unique stream of natural numbers.
 For example;
 ```
 0 = 0.000...
   = [0, 0, 0, ...]